 I have spent a great time birding in the Albufera de Valencia with Verna and Bob from Canada.
 The Albufera de Valencia is one of the hot spots for birders in Spain, with a good number of rarities showing up during this time of the year.
 I hope you find useful this trip report Albufera de Valencia.

 It’s 7:00 and I am picking Verna and Bob from Oliva where they are staying.
-After 50 minutes driving we arrive to our first stop, “el Tancat de la Ratlla”, a reserve surrounded by paddy fields and managed particullary for waders.
+After 50 minutes driving we arrive to our first stop, “el Tancat de la Ratlla”.
+This reserve is surrounded by paddy fields and managed particularly for waders.
 There has been very interesting records in the area during the previous weeks.

 Our next stop was “El Tancat de la Pipa”.
-There, from the tower we watched Purple Heron, Little ,Cattle and Great White Egret, Purple swamp-hens (2 adults + juv), a pair of Red-crested Pochards, Gadwall, Marsh Harriers and a Little Bittern which sadly is missed by Verna.
+There, from the tower we watched Purple Heron, Little ,Cattle and Great White Egret and Purple swamp-hens (2 adults + juv).
+In addition, we found a pair of Red-crested Pochards, Gadwall, Marsh Harriers and a Little Bittern which sadly is missed by Verna.
 On the way back to the car, a Greenshank and a group of three Caspian Terns (at least one of them was a juvenile) flew above us.
-They are probably the sight of the day!.
-We need to charge batteries so we go the local restaurant to enjoy some local cuisine “all i pebre” (eels with garlic and potatoes) and some rice with prawns for a main dish.
+They are probably the sight of the day!
+It is midday and we need to charge batteries so we go the local restaurant to enjoy some local cuisine “all i pebre” (eels with garlic and potatoes) and some rice with prawns for a main dish.
 Delicious!